Call for Presentation Proposals

 - Subject matter experts who have unique insight into the challenges facing higher ed HR

-We are looking for presenters to share their how-tos, best practices, case studies and lessons learned.
-The most requested sessions tend to address:
+We are looking for presenters to share their how-tos, best practices, case studies and lessons learned on timely and relevant topics such as:

 - Campus climate and the role of HR

 - Using HR data to drive leadership decision-making and strategy

 - Legislative and regulatory compliance challenges (FLSA, FMLA, Title IX, etc.)

 - Successful and innovative approaches to higher ed HR work